fork123aniket/fork123aniket.github.io/_pages/opensourceproject.md

 - This contribution aims at adding a **Graph Explainability solution** powered by **hard-concrete distribution** to PyTorch Geometric. based on **Spectral Modularity Maximization**.
-- <p>Implemented a <i>post-hoc model-agnostic graph explainability</i> technique, which, at every hidden layer of the GNN model, computed explanation weights for<br> every edge in the population and produced explanatory subgraph as output.</p>
+- <p>Implemented a <i>post-hoc model-agnostic graph explainability</i> technique, which,<br>
+  at every hidden layer of the GNN model, computed explanation weights for<br> every edge in the population and produced explanatory subgraph as output.</p>
 - <p>Softmax activation is then applied to the output of GCN to obtain <i>soft</i>, yet<br>
   <i>differentiable cluster assignments</i> being made for the input graph.</p>